 These rentals are the same price as the canoes at $13 per hour.

 13. Horse Drawn Wagon Ride at Fort Wilderness ($12 adult, $8 child, 2 and under free)

 As for land transportation at Fort Wilderness, there are a lot of ways to engage with horses.
 If you have a little one who loves horses, you should totally swing by the Tri-Circle D Ranch.
-You can go horseback riding or have a carriage ride for just about $50.
+You can go horseback riding or have a carriage ride for $55 per person.

 BUT for $12 per adult and $8 per child, you can take a wagon ride!
 You’ll get a loop around the resort sitting on a hay bale with your fellow guests.
-These wagon rides are closed right now as Tri Circle D Ranch is relocated but they should reopen soon.
+These wagon rides are closed right now but be sure to check what the situation is when you visit.

 14. Fort Wilderness Pony Rides ($8 child)

 Your kiddo can have a pony ride for just $8 at the Tri-Circle-D Ranch stable near Pioneer Hall!

 Pony rides are available for walk-ins only, so no reservation is required.
 Head on over to Pioneer Hall to make your little’s day — for a pretty cheap price!